CERN issues two types of invoices : periodic (automatic) invoices and requests for funds (RFF):

 Reminders are in general not sent out for RFFs on Visiting Research Team Accounts.

-N.B.: no FC invoice is sent from January to November when an advance payment has been done for the year and no credit note has been issued.
+N.B. no periodic invoice is sent from January to November when an advance payment has been done for the year and no credit note has been issued.
 No payment is expected when the cash balance of the Visiting Research Team Account is positive.

-- All invoices from a Visiting Research Team Account must be issued to the institute which opened the Team Account (more details on 1.1.a);
+- All invoices from a Visiting Research Team Account must be issued to the Institution which opened the Account (more details on 1.1.a);

-- Only payments from the institute which opened the Team Account can be allocated to a Visiting Research Team Account;
+- Only payments from the Institution which opened the Account can be allocated to a Visiting Research Team Account;

-- Institutes cannot issue invoices in their name (i.e. with the institute’s header) which stipulates that the payment should be done via a Team Account;
+- Institutions cannot issue invoices in their name (i.e. with the institute’s header) which stipulates that the payment should be done on a Visiting Research Team Account;

-No sales are allowed from a Visiting Research Team Account.
-In the event of a sale of equipment/material purchased on a Visiting Research Team Account, the Team Account Manager should contact the Teams & Collaborations Section;
+- No sales are allowed from a Visiting Research Team Account.
+In the event of a sale of equipment/material purchased on a Visiting Research Team Account, the Third-Party Account Manager should contact the Teams and Collaborations service;

-No financial transactions (including TIDs) are allowed between Visiting Research Team Accounts of different institutes.
-N.B.: Transfers between two Visiting Research Team Accounts of the same institute are authorized if the transaction is approved by the Team Account Manager(s);
+- No financial transactions (including TIDs) are allowed between Visiting Research Team Accounts of different Institutions, unless they aim at correcting a mistake in the account used for a former transaction.
+N.B.: Transfers between two Visiting Research Team Accounts of the same Institution are authorized if the transaction is approved by the Third-Party Account Manager(s);

 d) On CERN budget codes